 The title of the element is displayed next to the icon, because in the configuration dialog box the option “Show label” was checked.
-If the checkmark isn’t set, the button looks like this:
+If the checkmark is not set, the button looks like this:

 If you choose the Icon “Legend (Font Awesome)” instead of “Legend” and check the option “Show label”, the button would look like this:

-Now, by clicking the button, the legend will open in a dialg box.
-This only works, if the element type of the legend element is set to “dialog”.
+Now, by clicking on the button, the legend will open in a dialog box.
+This only works if the element type of the legend element is set to “dialog”.
 The element type “blockelement” should only be used when you want to integrate the legend in the sidepane.

 Button for Line and Area Ruler¶

-The features line and area ruler can also be integrated in the application with buttons.
-Also in this case it is necessary, that the features are already added to the content, sidepane or footer in order to do so.
+The line and area ruler also can be integrated in the application via buttons.
+These elements must have been added to the content, sidepane or footer in order to do so.

-This example shows how to create groups.
-Both buttons should be in one group, so that only one feature, line or area ruler, can be active and not both at the same time.
+This example demonstrates how to create groups: Both buttons should be in one group, so that only one line or area ruler can be active and not both at the same time.